Extraltodeus/ComfyUI-AutomaticCFG/README.md

 <sub>12 steps in one shot / 4.2 seconds per image / using the "Excellent_attention" patch.</sub>

+# Examples

-# 10 steps with only 2 having the negative enabled.
+### 10 steps with only 2 having the negative enabled.
 So ~170% faster.
 2.5 seconds on a RTX4070

 ![03640UI_00001_](https://github.com/Extraltodeus/ComfyUI-AutomaticCFG/assets/15731540/673cb47a-095f-4ebb-a186-2f6a49ffd2e1)

-# cherry-picked 24 steps uncond fully disabled (these images are also workflows):
+### cherry-picked 24 steps uncond fully disabled (these images are also workflows):

 ![03619UI_00001_](https://github.com/Extraltodeus/ComfyUI-AutomaticCFG/assets/15731540/19ee6edc-b039-4472-9ec2-c08ea15dd908)